CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 ## **A Brief Summary**

-My name is Ryan and I am a self-taught computer programmer, polymath, and life long autodidact.
+My name is Ryan and I am a life long autodidact, polymath, aspiring polyglot, self-taught computer programmer, aspiring pianist, and esperantist.

 <!-- I enjoy cultivating a healthy balance between mind and body.
 My lifestyle consists of hiking, calisthenics, and combat sports.
 I also keep my mind active with logic puzzles, computer programming, information security, cryptocurrencies, business, investing, economics, the piano, and [language learning](https://invite.duolingo.com/BDHTZTB5CWWKSXYMDKXA7KAG64).
 I also enjoy cooking as a hobby. -->